How to Learn from Your Emotions

 The interviewer asked him this question under the presumption that anger or outrage is an emotion that is less “enlightened” or only expressed by those who are lesser than.

 The Dalai Lama’s response was perfect.

-Experiencing and even expressing anger is natural and human.
-It is the judgement of it that causes the issues.
+Uncontrollable rage and destructive outbursts are one thing, but experiencing and even expressing anger is natural and human.
+It is the judgement of it that may cause the issues.

 What kind of judgement would I have of myself morally, or as a human being?

 DENYING VERSUS EXPERIENCING EMOTIONS

 Self regulation of our emotions is something we all strive for, but some of us may confuse self regulation with suppression.

 As a consequence, we never learn from what our emotions are trying to teach of and, instead, we press them down until they come out in destructive ways.

 “Knowing others is wisdom.
 Knowing yourself is Enlightenment.”